Our Warehouses module gives you control over the products you choose to stock and track, making it easy for you to:

 Bulk transfer stock to a warehouse

-If you need to do a bulk transfer of stock you can do so via our current method.
+If you need to do a bulk transfer of stock you can do so via the Bulk Transfer option.

-A new Stock Transfer view will appear where you can select the To Warehouse and add Product Stock line items and the amounts you want to move
+2. A new Stock Transfer view will appear where you can confirm the From Warehouse and select the To Warehouse.

 Understanding required stock